Polyurethane adheres perfectly to the wood and has a glossy moisture-resistant coating. So, how to remove it from wood?

 Tip: You must always follow the manufacturer’s instructions when using a paint stripper.

-Method 3: Using Baking Soda and Vinegar
+3. Use Baking Soda and Vinegar

-You can also remove it by using a mixture of baking soda and vinegar.
+You can also remove polyurethane by using a mixture of baking soda and vinegar.
 Baking soda is an alkaline substance, and vinegar is considered to be acidic.
 Mixing both will create a good polyurethane stripper.

 - Baking soda